jebitok-dev/1-Jebitok-techincal-writing-blog/cm5s5fyc3001409l13cfcew2b.md

 ---

-In this article, we’ll cover the Log Analysis.
-Even if I wanted to go, their vulnerabilities wouldn't allow me to write up the log analysis as the Day 5 challenge of the Advent of Cyber event challenge.
+In this article, we’ll cover the XXE - SOC-mas XX-what-ee? write-up as the Day 5 challenge of the Advent of Cyber event challenge.
 It was interesting to navigate Web Security for an e-commerce gifting site using [PortSwigger’s XML external entity (XXE) injection](https://portswigger.net/web-security/xxe).
 We’re still at Wareville for SOC-mas!

 1. What is the flag discovered after navigating through the wishes? `THM{Brut3f0rc1n6_mY_w4y}`